- About Israel

 Also this week in Israel in the News:

-This week’s Israel in the News Perspective features The Fellowship’s Ami Farkas on Israel’s acceptance into a regional group of the United Nations.
+This week’s Israel in the News Perspective features The Fellowship’s Ami Farkas on the pending elections of a new government in Israel.

 Thursday, December 18th, 2014 at 8:16 PM | Stand for Israel

 Given the fact that I am the youngest child in our family and among the youngest cousins, it has been well over a decade since anyone in my family has had a bat mitzvah.
 Although it feels like so long ago that they took place, some of my fondest childhood memories are of my sisters’ and cousins’ bat mitzvahs.
 I still vividly remember the way all of my cousins would sit together in excitement at a beautifully set table and laugh for hours.
 I’ll never forget the pride I felt while watching my loved ones read from the Torah for the first time.
 And the feeling of being part of something bigger – something deeply holy and sacred – which was instilled in my young soul at these family occasions, is a feeling that has remained with me to this very day, and has very much formed me into the person I am.